BBC Television Shakespeare: Reception

 In the Washington Post, Joseph McLellan was impressed that the "essential unreality of the play has been warmly embraced", and that the abstract scenery was appropriate for a story "whose true location is never-never-land".
 McLellan especially enjoyed the performances of Kemp, Tyzack, and Fulton.
 Rick Groen, in the Globe and Mail, considered the production the best in the series yet, "impeccable" with a "flawless cast", "wringing every ambiguous note from an eerie chronicle of morality and passion".
 He believed that Miller taking over as producer had revived the entire series, and Howell's direction dealt well with the alteration of light and shadow.

 John J. O'Connor, in the New York Times, concluded that the production allowed Shakespeare's language to emerge beautifully, and was "a delightful surprise" all the more because few viewers would know the play.
 He especially enjoyed the double act of Jesson and Hewitt.
-G.M.
-Pearce, in Cahiers Élisabéthains, admired Howell's design, noting that Leontes' fur coat had echoes of the bear.
+G. M. Pearce, in Cahiers Élisabéthains, admired Howell's design, noting that Leontes's fur coat had echoes of the bear.
 She enjoyed Dimmick's "delightful" young Mamillius, although observed that little attempt was made to age the adult characters as the play went on.

 Anthony Masters, in the London Times, had praise for the lead cast: Tyzack "truly thrilling", Kemp effectively underplaying the role, and Calder-Marshall sensitive as Hermione.
 But he decided that the pace and set didn't engage the audience.
 Clive James also questioned the wisdom of the abstract set although overall found the production "worthily done".
 Julian Barnes, in the Spectator, hailed Howell's admirable direction and the use of direct-to-camera speech for Kemp's Leontes.
 He concluded that the second half was "at times boringly comic" but that was Shakespeare's fault, not Howell's.
 Kenneth Rothwell was equivocal, appreciating that the abstract set matched well with Shakespeare's messy geography, and that Howell's directorial approach was intelligent.
-But ultimately Rothwell believed the direction did not make the most of the text, for example Leontes' sexual jealousy which, in Elizabeth terms, would be equated with the heat of southern climates rather than the cold.
+But ultimately Rothwell believed the direction did not make the most of the text, for example Leontes's sexual jealousy which, in Elizabeth terms, would be equated with the heat of southern climates rather than the cold.
 Kemp's "laidback style may be best for the intimacy of television" but would have liked to see him escalate some of his anger.